KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingIntoSpace.md

 <img src="Resources/FallingIntoSpaceResources/SpaceView.jpg" alt="Drawing" style="width: 80%;"/>

-The Earth�s stratosphere using a high altitude weather balloon. (from <a href="https://commons.wikimedia.org/wiki/File:Curvature_of_the_Earth.png"> Wikimedia Commons</a>)
+The Earth's stratosphere using a high altitude weather balloon. (from <a href="https://commons.wikimedia.org/wiki/File:Curvature_of_the_Earth.png"> Wikimedia Commons</a>)

 The US Standard Atmosphere splits the atmosphere into 12 layers, starting at 0m and going all the way to 100km.
 We will only find the density up to 86km, as the models after that point are more complex, and unnecesary for the purpose of this essay, given that the air resistance is effectively zero after that point.